Links

 • 99.99%

-• Data integrity - there is a zero-tolerance policy for data integrity - nodes failing to comply will automatically be Jailed without any retries.
+• Data integrity - the platform enforces a zero-tolerance policy for data integrity, and any node failing to comply will be automatically moved to the Jailed or even Deactivated state.